WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Decision

-Four equal-weight tiles: Price list, Sales & Expenditure, Customer Record Management, and Request A Feature.
+Four equal tiles: Price list, Sales & Expenditure, Customer Record Management, and Request A Feature.

 Why